 - A. The Jonesboro School Board of Education recognizes that dress can be a matter of personal taste and preference.
 At the same time, the district has a responsibility to promote an environment conducive to student learning.
 This requires limitations to student dress and grooming that could be disruptive to the educational process because the dress and grooming are immodest, disruptive, unsanitary, and unsafe, could cause property damage, or are offensive to common standards of decency. - B. The following dress code shall be observed by all students: - 1.
 All clothing will be of appropriate size. - 2.
 Pants and skirts will be worn at the waistline. - 3.
 Belts are recommended if pants/skirts have belt loops. - 4.
-Female blouses/shirts must be long enough to completely cover the midriff when arms are raised straight over the head.

-- 5. Female blouses/shirts will not show cleavage. - 6.
+Female blouses/shirts must be long enough to completely cover the midriff when arms are raised straight over the head. - 5.
+Female blouses/shirts will not show cleavage. - 6.
 No lounge wear or house shoes are permitted. - 7.
 No hats, hoods, bandanas, or any other type of headgear is permitted. - 8.
 No spandex shorts or shirts.
 No spandex leggings, or jeggings under an additional garment that is no less than four inches above the knee. - 9.
-No shorts shorter than four inches above the knee (secondary only). - No shirts, dresses or dresses/skirts with slits more than four inches above the knee. - 11.
+No shorts shorter than four inches above the knee (secondary only). - 10.
+No shirts, dresses or dresses/skirts with slits more than four inches above the knee. - 11.
 No bare back or bare midriff showing in shirts or dresses. - 12.
 No wearing of the clothing that exposes underwear, buttocks, or female breast while on the grounds of a public school during the regular school day and at school-sponsored activities and events. - 13.
-No inappropriate slogans on clothing or attire.
+No inappropriate slogans on clothing or attire. - C. A student shall not be disciplined or discriminated against based upon the student's natural, protective or cultural hairstyle.
+A student's natural, protective, or cultural hairstyle includes without limitation afros, dreadlocks, twists, locs, braids, cornrow braids, Bantu knots, curls, and hair styles to protect hair texture or for cultural significance.

-Legal Reference: A.C.A. § 6-18-502 (c) (1), A.C.A. § 6-18-503 (c) HISTORY BOE: ADOPTED JUNE 10, 2008 REVISED JUNE 14, 2011, JULY 9, 2013
+Legal Reference: A.C.A. § 6-18-502 (c) (1), A.C.A. § 6-18-503 (c) HISTORY BOE: ADOPTED MARCH 11, 2008 REVISED JUNE 14, 2011; JUNE 13, 2023